Saimazhar12/Deep-Learning-and-Neural-Networks/Transfer_Learning/Diabetic_Retinopathy_Fine_Tuning_README.md

 ## 🚀 How to Run
 1. Clone the repository
 2. Install dependencies
+3. Open Google Colab
-3. Run the all cells of notebook
+4. Run the all cells step by step

 ## 📌 Conclusion
 This project highlights the effectiveness of deep learning in medical image analysis and can be further improved using advanced architectures and larger datasets.